autokey/autokey/Running-Tests.md

 ## Trying out a clone of AutoKey
 You can try out the code by cloning it and testing it locally on your machine without having to install it.
 This is a great way to help the developers when they've created new features or fixed issues and would like feedback from users.
 It's also a great way to test out your own code if you'd like to do some AutoKey developing of your own.

+1. Prepare your system before cloning:
+   1. **Optional** - Configure Git on your system:
+      * Configure your git username by replacing **John** with your username: `git config --global user.name "John"`
+      * Configure your git user email by replacing John Doe's email address with yours: `git config --global user.email "john.doe@example.com"`
+      * Configure your editor as **nano** instead of the default of **vim**: `git config --global core.editor "nano"`
+      * Configure your pushes to tracking so that they'll go wherever they're being tracked to go automatically based on your clone command: `git config push.default tracking`
-1. Open a clone's folder in a terminal window on your computer or, if you don't already have a clone, **first make sure that AutoKey is [installed](https://github.com/autokey/autokey/wiki/Installing) on your computer (from your distribution's package manager, etc.) so that you have all of its dependencies already**.
+   2. **Important** - Make sure that AutoKey is or was [installed](https://github.com/autokey/autokey/wiki/Installing) on your computer (from your distribution's package manager, etc.) so that you'll already have all of its dependencies.
 2. Pick one of these to get a clone:
    * **Clone a repository:**
      1. Open the repository's main GitHub page in your browser (note that this can be one of your repositories or a remote repository not owned by you).